SAP/ssi-dim-middle-layer/docs/architecture/Context and scope.md

 ## Business Context

-The Self-Sovereign Identity (SSI) dim middle layer purpose is to facilitate seamless communication with digital wallet of SAP.
+The Self-Sovereign Identity (SSI) DIM Middle Layer purpose is to facilitate seamless communication with digital wallet of SAP.
 Being responsible for the critical functions of creating wallets and managing technical user.

 ## Technical Context